xan1242/TFRandomizer/README.md

 This tool should be game agnostic as long as you provide the correct parameters.

-Currently this was only tested with Tag Force 3.
+Currently this was only tested with Tag Force 3 EU and Tag Force 5 US.
 More games (and their parameters) are to come!

 ## Usage

 This is a command-line based version of the tool.
 Currently it is a very involved process to get results.

-A GUI wrapper is planned as well, but in the meantime, this is how you use it.
+A GUI wrapper is available [here](https://github.com/xan1242/TFRandomizerGUI), but if you wish to use this manually, this is how you do it:

 ## Data preparation